Peloton VS Nordictrack: Which Is Best?

 Last Updated on

-Both the Peloton and Nordictrack are exercise bikes which come with touchscreen displays, speakers, as well as magnetic resistance systems to simulate real bike training.
+Both the Peloton and Nordictrack are exercise bikes that come with touchscreen displays, speakers, as well as magnetic resistance systems to simulate real bike training.

 They both offer their own live or on-demand classes to suit different people, both on and off the bike.